-STANDING ORDER 8.19: ENGAGEMENT OF CONSULTANTS
+STANDING ORDER 8.20: ENGAGEMENT OF CONSULTANTS

-- 8.19.1 It shall be a condition of the engagement any consultant (not being an Officer of the Councils) other than Legal Counsel, who is to be responsible to the Councils for the supervision of a Contract on its behalf, that in relation to that Contract he/she shall: - (a) Comply with these Contract Standing Orders in consultation with the relevant Head of Service or Director - (b) At any time during the carrying out of the Contract, produce to the Head of Service or Director on request, all the records maintained by him/her in relation to the Contract; and - (c) On completion of the Contract, transmit all such records to the Head of Service or Director or to any other Head of Service duly authorised by the Council for this purpose. - 8.19.2 The terms of engagement of consultant (not being an Officer of the Councils) who is to be responsible to the Councils for the supervision of a Contract on its behalf shall be set down in a form approved by the Legal team. - 8.19.3 The employment status of any consultant should be confirmed prior to the engagement and, if appropriate, the consultant should be paid via the payroll system.
-Guidance is available from the Procurement Team or the Payroll Team. - 8.19.4 Where the cost of the appointment of any consultant is likely to exceed £10,000 £25,000 the following should actions should be taken: - (i) A business case should be made for each appointment of a consultant.
-As a minimum, this (outside of Framework agreements or other contracts for regular provision of a service where it is assumed that such a business case will have already been presented).
-This should detail the reason for seeking external expertise, for example, lack of internal capacity or capability due to specialist nature of services.
-This business case should be approved by either the Chief Executive or the Director and his/her delegated nominee.
+8.20.1 It shall be a condition of the engagement any consultant (not being an Officer of the Councils) other than Legal Counsel, who is to be responsible to the Councils for the supervision of a Contract on its behalf, that in relation to that Contract he/she shall:

+- (a) Comply with these Contract Standing Orders in consultation with the relevant Head of Service or Director - (b) At any time during the carrying out of the Contract, produce to the Head of Service or Director on request, all the records maintained by him/her in relation to the Contract; and - (c) On completion of the Contract, transmit all such records to the Head of Service or Director or to any other Head of Service duly authorised by the Council for this purpose. - 8.20.2 The terms of engagement of consultant (not being an Officer of the Councils) who is to be responsible to the Councils for the supervision of a Contract on its behalf shall be set down in a form approved by the Legal team. - 8.20.3 The employment status of any consultant should be confirmed prior to the engagement and, if appropriate, the consultant should be paid via the payroll system.
+Guidance is available from the Procurement Team or the Payroll Team. - 8.20.4 Where the cost of the appointment of any consultant is likely to exceed £25,000 the following should actions should be taken: - (i) A business case should be made for each appointment of a consultant.
+As a minimum, this should detail the reason for seeking external expertise, for example, lack of internal capacity or capability due to specialist nature of services.
+This business case should be approved by either the Chief Executive or the Director and his/her delegated nominee. - (ii) Financial checks of lead consultants' financial stability should be made which should also include any consortium members. - (iii) Details of consultants professional indemnity insurances should be filed with copies of the Contract documentation (manual or electronic).
+Insurance expiry date should be monitored by Project Managers except in those cases where the insurance Section is directly responsible for such insurance.
+Ongoing checks of valid insurance renewals should be undertaken during the lifetime of contracts. - 8.20.5 Previous employees should not be engaged as consultants until a period of at least 6 months has elapsed since they ended their employment with the Councils.